SEO Audit for Ecommerce Site: 16 Effortless Tricks for Magneto

 Dedicate some time to organizing your product categories, as these help your users navigate your Magento e-store.

 Create a descriptive but concise product category name, then write an informative description that contains your keywords.
 Be mindful of keyword stuffing as Google penalizes websites that do them.
+Keyword research tools can be a handy tool to avoid this.

 You should also create a tagging structure as it helps search bots know about the importance of your content on each product page, thus increasing your visibility on SERPs.